PSBP-Library/psbp-library.github.io/index.md

     join(ccz)
 ```

-The `bind` computing capability specifies that while performing a computation, the result yielded by performing an inner computation can be *bound* to the argument of a *continuation function* transforming it to a result that is an outer computation where performing continues with.
+The `bind` computing capability specifies that while executing a computation, the result yielded by executing an inner computation can be *bound* to the argument of a *continuation function* transforming it to a result that is an outer computation where executing continues with.

 Compare this with evaluating expressions.